apache/tomcat-tck/README.md

 This is a Maven project that can be used to run the refactored TCK (Jakarta 11 onwards) with Tomcat 11.

+### Download the TCK

+Downloading the TCK first is required:

+1. Review the component TCK and Tomcat versions in `$TCK_TOMCAT/pom.xml` and edit as required.

+1. `cd $TOMCAT_TCK/download`

+1. `mvn verify`

+Alternately, all the TCKs can be downloaded and run at once:

+1. Review the component TCK and Tomcat versions in `$TCK_TOMCAT/pom.xml` and edit as required.

+1. `cd $TOMCAT_TCK`

+1. `mvn verify`

 ### Running the Annotations TCK

 1. Review the component TCK and Tomcat versions in `$TCK_TOMCAT/pom.xml` and edit as required.